 One of the purposes for Satan’s presence in the heavens is so that he may be the accuser of the Christian (Rev. 12:10) – it is the reason believers suffer persecution in this world.
 Since the world belongs to him already, his main purpose in the heavens, from the time of Pentecost to today, is not the corruption of the world, but to corrupt and ruin Christendom.
 The testimony of Scripture is that Satan has already been successful in accomplishing this goal.
 Soon after the Son of Man planted His wheat, while men slept the devil came in and planted tares to spoil the crop (Matt.
 13:24-30; 13:36-43).
 This crop remains this way to the end of the age, which is basically the end of the dispensation.
 The crop is unmistakably Christendom in the world, and according to God’s testimony it is a spoiled and ruined crop in the field where the damage has already been done and nothing about it will change; the crop simply exists as it is until the end of the age.

 God’s sovereign work in grace will never fail – the wheat was planted by Him, it is preserved by Him, and He will remove it to His house in the heavens.
 God’s work will last eternally (Eph.
 2:10).
-When the church is glorified and taken to the heavens, there will be another important event that takes place concerning Satan before his being bound in chains.
+When the saints are glorified and taken to the heavens, there will be another important event that takes place concerning Satan before his being bound in chains.
 Because the church has entered the heavens, shortly after, Satan will be cast out.

 Revelation 12:7-9 (NKJV)